jonzzzor/hellohello/README.md

 # hellohello
-This my first repo.
+I'm jonathan, this is my very first repo.
-I'm jonathan and I'd like to be a wilder !
+I'd like to be a wilder !